wp-plugins/page-views-count/readme.txt

 == Upgrade Notice ==

+= 1.0.4.3 =
+Upgrade now for full compatoibility with WordPress Version 3.9.1, 8 code tweaks and 1 bug fix.

 = 1.0.4.2 =
 Upgrade now for full a3rev Plugin Framework compatibility with WordPress version 3.8.0 and backwards.
 New admin interface full mobile and tablet responsive display.